operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

     well):
     - `AllNamespaces`: the Operator will watch all namespaces (cluster-scoped Operators).
 This is the default.
-    - 'OwnNamespace`: the Operator will watch its own namespace (from **namespace** or the kubeconfig default).
+    - `OwnNamespace`: the Operator will watch its own namespace (from **namespace** or the kubeconfig default).
-    - 'SingleNamespace="my-ns"`: the Operator will watch a namespace, not necessarily its own.
+    - `SingleNamespace="my-ns"`: the Operator will watch a namespace, not necessarily its own.

-## `operator-sdk <run|cleanup> packagemanifests` command overview
+## `operator-sdk run packagemanifests` command overview

-`operator-sdk <run|cleanup> packagemanifests` assumes OLM is already installed and running on your cluster, and that your Operator has a valid [package manifests format][package-manifests].
+`operator-sdk run packagemanifests` assumes OLM is already installed and running on your cluster, and that your Operator has a valid [package manifests format][package-manifests].
 See the [CLI overview][doc-cli-overview] for commands to work with an OLM installation and generate a package manifests format.

-Let's look at the anatomy of the `run packagemanifests` (which is the same for `cleanup`) configuration model:
+Let's look at the configuration shared between `run bundle`, `run packagemanifests` and `cleanup`:

-- **kubeconfig-path**: the local path to a kubeconfig.
-  - This uses well-defined default loading rules to load the config if empty.
+- **kubeconfig**: the local path to a kubeconfig.
+This uses well-defined default loading rules to load the config if empty.
 - **namespace**: the cluster namespace in which Operator resources are created.
-  - This namespace must already exist in the cluster.
+  This namespace must already exist in the cluster.
+- **timeout**: a time string dictating the maximum time that `run` can run.
+The command will return an error if the timeout is exceeded.

+Let's look at the anatomy of the `run packagemanifests` configuration model:

-- **manifests-dir**: a directory containing the Operator's package manifests.
+- **packagemanifests-root-dir**: a directory containing the Operator's package manifests, this is a required parameter.
-- **version**: the version of the Operator to deploy.
-It must be a semantic version, ex.
-0.0.1.
-  - This version must match the version of the CSV manifest found in **manifests-dir**, ex. `packagemanifests/0.0.1` in an Operator SDK project.
-- **install-mode**: specifies which supported [`installMode`][csv-install-modes] should be used to create an `OperatorGroup` by configuring its `spec.targetNamespaces` field.
+- **install-mode**: specifies which supported [`installMode`][csv-install-modes]
-  - The `InstallModeType` string passed must be marked as "supported" in the CSV being installed.
+  should be used to create an `OperatorGroup` by configuring its `spec.targetNamespaces` field.
+The `InstallModeType` string passed must be marked as "supported" in the CSV being installed.
-    The namespaces passed must exist or be created by passing a `Namespace` manifest to IncludePaths.
   - This option understands the following strings (assuming your CSV does as well):
     - `AllNamespaces`: the Operator will watch all namespaces (cluster-scoped Operators).
 This is the default.
     - `OwnNamespace`: the Operator will watch its own namespace (from **namespace** or the kubeconfig default).
     - `SingleNamespace="my-ns"`: the Operator will watch a namespace, not necessarily its own.
+- **version**: the version of the Operator to deploy.
+It must be a semantic version, ex.
+0.0.1.
+This version must match the version of the CSV manifest found in **manifests-dir**, e.g. `packagemanifests/0.0.1` in an Operator SDK project.

+## `operator-sdk cleanup` command overview

+`operator-sdk cleanup` assumes an Operator was deployed using `run bundle` or `run packagemanifests`.

+Let's look at the configuration shared between `run bundle`, `run packagemanifests` and `cleanup`:

+- **kubeconfig**: the local path to a kubeconfig.
+This uses well-defined default loading rules to load the config if empty.
+- **namespace**: the cluster namespace in which Operator resources are created.
+  This namespace must already exist in the cluster.
 - **timeout**: a time string dictating the maximum time that `run` can run.
 The command will return an error if the timeout is exceeded.

-## `operator-sdk cleanup` command overview
+Let's look at the anatomy of the `cleanup` configuration model:

+- **operatorPackageName**: the Operator's package name which you want to remove from the cluster, e.g. memcached-operator.
+This is a required parameter.

 ### Caveats